 When applying policy ALT GEN 13, please note that the higher threshold (0.5ha / 15 dwellings) applies to the following settlements: Fleet, Yateley, Blackwater / Hawley, Hook and Hartley Wintney.
 For all other settlements and rural communities the lower threshold (11 dwellings) will apply in compliance with National Planning Practice Guidance (Paragraph 031, Reference ID: 23b-031-20161116).

-In October 2017 the Council agreed a SANG allocation Policy relating to Council owned or controlled SANG.
-The criteria against which an allocation of SANG capacity will be considered, and the appropriate SANG costs can be viewed below.
+In December 2018 the Council agreed a revised SANG Allocation Policy relating to Council owned or controlled SANG.
+The criteria against which an allocation of SANG capacity will be considered can be viewed below.
 All SANG requests should be directed to John Elson, Head of Environment & Technical Services.

 No priority for the allocation of Council administered or managed SANG will be given to any development that does not meet the above allocations policy.

 The Community Infrastructure Policy (updated August 2014) sets out the Council's requirements with new development, usually secured through Section 106 Planning Obligations, and often in the form of financial contributions.
 The following list provides more detail on the required contributions: